pglen/pyedpro/README.md

  It is fast, it is extendable.
 The editor has a table driven key mapping.
  One can easily edit the key map in keyhand.py, and the key actions in acthand.py The default key map resembles gedit / wed / etp / brief

+ The editor can be run from pip; from single packed executable; from git directory, and from packaged appimage.

 [See Doxygen generated Documentation on GitHub Pages](https://pglen.github.io/pyedpro/html/)